Atlas975/Notes/Languages&Compilation/Pushdown_recogniser.md

 - The $\epsilon$ symbol can be used to ignore the read operation / not move pointer eg $\epsilon$/b/c

-## Deterministic pushdown register
+## Deterministic pushdown recogniser
-- No formula
+- No formula exists for crafting a deterministic PDR due to the variance in strings that can be built from a non-deterministic PDR.
+- Example deterministic PDR for the grammar ${\{ \}}$
-## Constructing a pushdown register
+## Constructing a pushdown recogniser
 1. Create 3 states (start state, intermediate state, halt state)

 ![[Pasted image 20240212154535.png|400|400]]